Professor

 College of Medicine and Public Health

-Since establishing the Childhood Dementia Research Group in 2002, I have dedicated my research career to the study of disease pathogenesis in, and treatment of, brain disease in large and small animal models of Sanfilippo syndrome, a neurodegenerative lysosomal storage disorder that causes childhood dementia.
+Since establishing the Childhood Dementia Research Group in 2002, I have dedicated my research career to the study of disease pathogenesis in and treatment of brain disease in Sanfilippo syndrome, an inherited neurodegenerative lysosomal storage disorder (LSD) that causes childhood dementia.

 PhD (2000), Flinders University